Boris Yeltsin Presidential Center: History and activities

 In December 2015 started a lecture series, "Piotrowski", which are the cultural and public figures.
 Lectures are held periodically in other areas of the Yeltsin Center, for example the lecture of the former Minister of Interior of Germany Gerhart Baum.
 By the fall of 2016 in the cinema-conference hall of the center conduct lectures in the framework of the project "Intellecture", dedicated to the technologies of the future.

 The center also periodically hosts various film festivals: Russian documentary film festival "Artdocfest".
 The first Ural open Russian film festival, American documentary film festival, a festival of films about music and new culture "Beat Weekend", the Jewish film festival and others.

+In June 2023, Russia began an investigation into the Yeltsin Center on grounds of potential "foreign agent activity".

 Boris Yeltsin's Museum

 The museum consists of 9 rooms: